Thomas Eyles: With the frigate squadron

 Sir John Borlase Warren, who was an enduring patron of Eyles, who served under him on a number of different ships.

 Pomone continued to serve under Commodore Sir John Borlase Warren as part of the frigate squadron in the Western Approaches, and Eyles played an important part in cruises with the squadron against enemy privateers and merchant shipping.
-Eyles narrowly lost his command in 1796 when, through the ignorance of her French pilot, Pomone ran aground off Nantes.
+Eyles nearly lost his command in 1796 when, through the ignorance of her French pilot, Pomone ran aground off Nantes.
 She was damaged, but was able to be refloated.
 Warren sent her into port to be repaired, with the crew struggling to keep her afloat on the voyage to Plymouth.
 Eyles managed to get her into port safely, and received the thanks of the Admiralty for saving the ship.